bahim22/work/Docs2/AplusDoc.md

 - _switches_: layer 2 (data link) device that endpoint devices connect to.
 It interconnects hosts on a LAN using MAC address of each host to make decisions about forwarding traffic
   - managed: configurable w/ features allowing a net admin to optimize/customize the switch.
 Have better monitoring options than unmanaged
   - unmanaged: plug-and-play; can't config. designed to allow hosts to auto connect when plugged into the switch, but coming at the expense of performance
-  - routers and switches provide connectivity and control fraffic on the net.
+  - routers and switches provide connectivity and control traffic on the net.
 - _Access Point_: any device to which a host can connect in order to access a net.
 Usually referring to a wireless access point that allows WiFi devices to connect to the net.
-  - _Cloud-based network controller_: network appliance that acts as a mngmt console for multiple network access points. also allows connection of AP to the net w/o config of each individual one.
+  - _Cloud-based network controller_: network appliance that acts as a management console for multiple network access points. also allows connection of AP to the net w/o config of each individual one.
 - _Firewall_: A security appliance that filters traffic, permitting/blocking traffic thru it based on a config set of rules and network traffic inspection
 - _NIC_: network interface card, adapter card used to connect a host to the network
 - _repeater_: used to extend a signal being sent to provide add'l coverage
 - _hub_: older tech layer 1 (physical layer) device that connects hosts together.
-  - Don't recognize MAC addresss; Only send traffic coming in on one port out on every other port
+  - Don't recognize MAC address; Only send traffic coming in on one port out on every other port
 - _cable/DSL modem_: used to connect to an ISP
-- _Bridge_: layer 2 (data link) device that connects 2 net segments and controls traffic moving between them -_patch panel_: physical panel w/ multiple connection points used as a central location to interconnect devies and ports on a net.
-Allows for an organized cabling strucutrre to manage 10s-100s of interconnections
+- _Bridge_: layer 2 (data link) device that connects 2 net segments and controls traffic moving between them -_patch panel_: physical panel w/ multiple connection points used as a central location to interconnect devices and ports on a net.
+Allows for an organized cabling structure to manage 10s-100s of interconnections
 - _PoE_: Power over Ethernet: tech, usually incorporated into switches, that delivers power to devices over data lines rather than a separate power cord
   - ex.
 You can power a device thru an ethernet port on a switch
   - PoE injector is used to add power to a data cable going to a PoE device (IP phone/camera)